Christmas is a fantastic time to visit Ireland because the Irish really know how to celebrate the festive season in style!

 The roast turkey holds pride of place in the middle of the table and is the focus of all the efforts and hard work.
 You might also have a Christmas ham or some other joint of meat, or a vegetarian or vegan equivalent too.

 To accompany the centrepiece, there are mounds of different vegetables and side dishes.
 There’s stuffing, Brussels sprouts, roast potatoes, carrots, parsnips and so many more options too.

 Add in lashings of gravy, bread sauce and cranberry sauce, and you’ve got yourself a feast.

 Even if you’ve got no room left after the meal, there will be desserts too.
 Traditional Christmas desserts include the imaginatively named delights of Christmas cake and Christmas pudding, alongside a hefty serving of mince pies, of course.

 If you’re in Ireland for Christmas, then it’s not easy to forget that the basis of the festivities has always been religion.
 Ireland can be an incredibly religious country, and this side of the holidays is still as important as ever in many places.

 While there are services and religious ceremonies all through the Christmas period, the most important of them all is midnight mass.

-Midnight mass is held at the stroke of midnight on Christmas Eve, and is seen as a way to celebrate the onset of Christmas Day and the birth of Jesus Christ.
-Midnight mass can be held earlier in the evening to these days, and there are several masses to attend Christmas Day as well.
+Midnight mass is held at the stroke of midnight on Christmas Eve and is seen as a way to celebrate the onset of Christmas Day and the birth of Jesus Christ.
+Midnight mass can be held earlier in the evening on these days, and there are several masses to attend on Christmas Day as well.

 If you’re visiting as a tourist – and even if you aren’t religious – then you might want to call into local churches and cathedrals through December and early January to see first-hand the importance of religion in some communities.